 - (2) Represents warrants issued as part of the Company's follow-on offering in November 2016.
 At any time, the board of directors may reduce the exercise price of the warrants to any amount and for any period of time it deems appropriate. - (3) Represents common warrants that were issued as part of the \$8.0 million drawdown under the Loan Agreement which occurred on December 28, 2016.
 See footnote 1 for exercisability terms. - (4) Represents common warrants that were issued as part of the Company's follow-on offering in November 2018.
-As of September 30, 2019, warrants to purchase an aggregate 1,651,537 ordinary shares had been exercised. - (5) Represents common warrants that were issued to the underwriters as compensation for their role in the Company's follow-on offering in November 2018. - (6) Represents warrants that were issued to the exclusive placement agent as compensation for its role in the Company's follow-on offering in February 2019. - (7) Represents warrants that were issued to certain institutional purchasers in a private placement in the Company's registered direct offering of ordinary shares in April 2019. - (8) Represents warrants that were issued to the placement agent as compensation for its role in the Company's April 2019 registered direct offering. - (9) Represents warrants that were issued to certain institutional investors in a warrant exercise agreement on June 5, 2019 and June 6, 2019, respectively. - (10) Represents warrants that were issued to the placement agent as compensation for its role in the Company's June 2019 warrant exercise agreement and concurrent private placement of warrants. - (11) Represents warrants that were issued to certain institutional investors in a warrant exercise agreement in June 2019. - (12) Represents warrants that were issued to the placement agent as compensation for its role in the Company's June 2019 registered direct offering and concurrent private placement of warrants. - f.
-Share-based compensation expense for employees and non-employees:
+As of September 30, 2019, warrants to purchase an aggregate 1,651,537 ordinary shares had been exercised. - (5) Represents common warrants that were issued to the underwriters as compensation for their role in the Company's follow-on offering in November 2018. - (6) Represents warrants that were issued to the exclusive placement agent as compensation for its role in the Company's follow-on offering in February 2019. - (7) Represents warrants that were issued to certain institutional purchasers in a private placement in the Company's registered direct offering of ordinary shares in April 2019. - (8) Represents warrants that were issued to the placement agent as compensation for its role in the Company's April 2019 registered direct offering. - (9) Represents warrants that were issued to certain institutional investors in a warrant exercise agreement on June 5, 2019 and June 6, 2019, respectively. - (10) Represents warrants that were issued to the placement agent as compensation for its role in the Company's June 2019 warrant exercise agreement and concurrent private placement of warrants. - (11) Represents warrants that were issued to certain institutional investors in a warrant exercise agreement in June 2019. - (12) Represents warrants that were issued to the placement agent as compensation for its role in the Company's June 2019 registered direct offering and concurrent private placement of warrants. - (13) Represents warrants that were issued to certain institutional purchasers in a private placement in the Company's best efforts offering of ordinary shares in February 2020. - (14) Represents warrants that were issued to the placement agent as compensation for its role in the Company's February 2020 best efforts offering. - (15) Represents warrants that were issued to certain institutional purchasers in a private placement in our registered direct offering of ordinary shares in July 2020 - (16) Represents warrants that were issued to the placement agent as compensation for its role in the Company's July 2020 registered direct offering. - (17) Represents warrants that were issued to certain institutional purchasers in a private placement in our private placement offering of ordinary shares in December 2020 - (18) Represents warrants that were issued to the placement agent as compensation for its role in the Company's December 2020 private placement.